carryingtheflame/ChatBuilder/README.md

     1. Hold down the Control key (Windows and Linux) or Command key (Mac).
     2. Press the V key.

-### Button Label Not Displaying Correctly
+### Button Emoticon Not Displaying Correctly
-If the scissors button label (✂️) is showing up as odd characters instead of as an emoticon, change the character set of your browser to UTF-8.
+If the scissors button label (✂️) is showing up as odd characters instead of as an emoticon, change the character set of your browser to UTF-8:

 - Firefox
     1. Click "View" from the top of your browser window.